prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 The provided code will facilitate management of the products inventory in the source code, but if you'd like to manage the products inventory via a CSV file instead, download the provided ["products.csv"](/data/products.csv) file and place it into your project directory in a directory called "data".
 And you can later try to reference that data instead of the provided `products` variable above.

-> NOTE: if you use the "products.csv" file, it should be ignored from version control!

 ## Basic Requirements